sxs-collaboration/spectre/docs/DevGuide/QuickStartDockerVSCode.md

   --input-file $SPECTRE_HOME/tests/InputFiles/ExportCoordinates/Input3D.yaml
 ```

-This executable produced a volume data file that we can visualize in ParaView.
+This executable produced a volume data file in the `build-Default-Debug`
-Generate an XMF file from the volume data file that ParaView understands:
+directory that we can visualize in ParaView.
+Generate an XMF file from the
+volume data file that ParaView understands:

 ```
-$SPECTRE_HOME/src/Visualization/Python/GenerateXdmf.py \
+./bin/GenerateXdmf \
   --file-prefix ExportCoordinates3DVolume --subfile-name element_data \
   --output ExportCoordinates3DVolume
 ```